Sliding-Scale Tuition Model

 Do you still offer tuition discounts and scholarships?

 Yes.
-The sliding scale lowers baseline tuition, and additional scholarships and discounts are still available for students who apply and qualify.
+The sliding scale lowers baseline tuition, and additional scholarships and discounts may still be available for students who apply and qualify.

 You can learn more about our scholarships and discounts on our Financial Assistance page.